An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2015

 The great European flow of migration to North America, which began in the middle of the 17th century and continued into the 20th century, was particularly attractive to those from Bavaria who wished to escape either poverty or religious persecution.
 For many Bavarian tenant farmers, the chance to own their own land was a major incentive.
 So the widespread colonization of the United States began in 1650, when many immigrants from Germany settled in pockets in Pennsylvania, Texas, New York, Illinois, and California.
 In Canada, German settlement centered in Ontario and the prairie provinces.
 Among those of this surname listed in various historical records were:

-Ernst Settlers in the United States in the 18th Century
+Ernst Settlers in United States in the 18th Century

-Ernst Settlers in the United States in the 19th Century
+Ernst Settlers in United States in the 19th Century

 The Ernst Family Crest was acquired from the Houseofnames.com archives.
 The Ernst Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.